amg0/ALTSonos/README.md

 - Prev : move to the previous item in the selection
 - Next : move to the previous item in the selection
 - LoadFavorite : select and start playing a given favorite
+- GetVolume : get the volume of a given group. return the value as part of the action or in the LastVolume variable
 ### Triggers
 none